keenhenry/keenhenry.github.io/_posts/2025-08-18-network-foundation-knowledge.md

   broadcasting frames (1:N).
 While L1 segments are about the *physical connectivity* of nodes, L2 segments are rather about **logical connectivity**.

+Broadcast Domain
+: all nodes of a single L2 segment; the nodes that can reach each other using a broadcast L2 address (ff:ff:ff:ff:ff:ff).

+VLAN
+: any broadcast domain that is partitioned and isolated at the data link layer (L2).

 L3 Segment
 : same as IP subnetwork (e.g. 192.168.0/24 or 172.18.0.0/16)